discursus-data/saf_novacene/README.md

 ```

 # Methods
-## novacene_resource.initiate_novacene_client
+## novacene_resource.initiate_novacene_resource
-Initialize client to interact with the Novacene API
+Initialize resource to interact with the Novacene API

 Configurations:
 - novacene_configs: A configured resource for Novacene.